Dacia Spring review – Britain’s cheapest new EV

 Dacia Spring models, specs and alternatives

-While in recent years an electric car has been considered affordable if it comes in below £30,000, fast-forward to 2024 and 2025 and a lot more affordable EV models occupying the £20k price bracket are on their way – cars like the Hyundai Inster and Volkswagen ID.2all.
-Potentially the cheapest of all, is this, the Dacia Spring.
+While for many years electric cars were considered affordable if they cost below £30,000, fast-forward to 2024 and 2025 and a lot more affordable EV models occupying the £20k price bracket are hitting the market – cars like the Citroen e-C3, Hyundai Inster and Volkswagen ID.2all.
+Potentially the cheapest of all is this, the Dacia Spring.
 Remarkably it starts from just below £15,000 for the entry-level version, with the top Extreme trim adding just £2,000.
+That figure makes it one of the cheapest cars on sale regardless of fuel type, which makes it an even more appealing prospect.

 The 10 cheapest electric cars you can buy today

-The Spring is a 3.7-metre-long city car, sitting between the Fiat 500 Electric and MINI Electric in terms of size.
+The Spring is a 3.7-metre-long city car, sitting between the Fiat 500 Electric and MINI Cooper E in terms of size.
 Given its size and budget billing, its diminutive 27kWh battery shouldn’t be such a big stumbling block for buyers, and its range of around 140 miles also isn’t too bad.
-The Hyundai Inster promises a 200-mile range, but it’s also likely to be more expensive to buy.
+The Hyundai Inster promises a 200-mile range, but it’s also quite a bit more expensive to buy.
 Another advantage of its relatively small battery is that even a home wallbox can fully charge it in just five hours.
-This is how Renault expects the majority of owners to top-up their Spring, but the top version also gets 30kW DC charging to speed things up at public chargepoints.
+This is how Dacia expects the majority of owners to top-up their Spring, but the top version also gets 30kW DC charging to speed things up at public charge points.
 This is rather slow next to the latest EVs, but the small battery pack still keeps a 20-80% top-up down to 45 minutes.

 Given its position below the aforementioned rivals from Fiat and MINI in terms of price, the Dacia Spring should maintain its USP for some time.
 The Citroen Ami is even cheaper, but it’s classed as a quadricycle with a top speed of just 28mph.
 In contrast, the BYD Dolphin is larger, with a bigger battery and a higher price tag as a result.
-Instead, the Spring is likely to find itself on the shopping lists of buyers looking at used EVs like the Peugeot e-208 and Renault ZOE which are a few years old, but may well offer more features and a better range between charges.
+Instead, the Spring is likely to find itself on the shopping lists of buyers looking at used EVs like the Peugeot E-208 and Renault ZOE which are a few years old, and may well offer more features and a better range between charges, but won’t have a new car warranty.

 Trim levels |